 Fantastic!
 You understand the value of social media for your business and have your pages set up.
 Now what?
 Take the time to do it right so you don't have to make the time to do it over!
 Creating a growing and engaged community – the kind that rewards you with increased organic reach – is a strategic imperative, not tactical.
 Our Social Media Assistant service does this thoroughly, and thoughtfully.
 A great social media presence begins with great content.
 Many businesses stop here.
 But, while great content essential, it is only the start.
 The following is a “soup to nuts” checklist of the things that need to be done to be successful using social media for business.
 It is also a list of all of the services our Social Media Assistant service takes care of for you to guarantee your social community growth and engagement.
 Know your audience.
 First, consider that your interests may not be the same as your customers' and prospects'.
 This is important as it is your customers and prospects that you want to engage.
 The closer we match their interests, the more likely they are to engage with your posts.That's why we always check out the pages and interests that our community members are engaging with.
 This helps hone your content strategy for maximum impact.
 Post regularly.
 Our research tells us that the best practice for businesses is to post content at least 5X a week.
 It's also important to post no more than 2-3 times a day or your posts turn into "white noise" and won't get the attention – and engagement – you desire.
 Our service taps into curated content that will resonate with your community...and beyond.
 Promoting posts is a must: That's because only 3-5% of your audience will organically see those posts.
 We know how to target these promotions so that your community is not only engaged, it's growing!
 Use trusted content sources.
 While it's great that businesses create original content, nothing has quite the cache, trust or credibility of an article done by the Harvard Business Review, Wall Street Journal, or Journal of the American Medical Association - depending on your business category of course.
 The trusted content we use ensures you build a trusting relationship with your prospects and customers.
 Make sure your targeting criteria are on point.
 This is closely related to "know your audience" – we target your content so that it appears in the newsfeeds, or on the pages, of people who are likely to be interested in you and your products or services.
 Behavioral targeting identifies people who are currently researching what you have to sell or offer.
 Demographic targeting puts your message in front of people who meet your location, age, gender and income requirements.
 Social channels must mesh with your target audience.
 Looking for college students?
 Look to Twitter.
 Looking for female hobbyists?
 Look to Pinterest.
 Our service knows just where to look – and go – to grow your community and increase engagement.
 Click here [...]

-As a social media company, of course we advertise on social media via Facebook ads.
+If you are on social media, you need to take advantage of Facebook ads.
+There are plenty of agencies like Voy Media who are trained in Facebook Ads that can help your business grow their online presence.
+But don't just take our word for it, take a look at our results.
 For the month of January, we added Google Adwords into the mix and wanted to share performance results.
 First, the ads we ran were as similar as they could be given the ad requirements and/or constraints of each channel.
 That means that targeting, calls to action, and creative were all kept as closely aligned as possible to get a good read on the performance of each.
 The results?
 At first, we were blown away by the results: In every metric except Cost Per Click and Cost Per Conversion Facebook ads outperformed Google Adwords by close to 300%+.
 Conversion costs of the Facebook ads ran roughly 1/5 of what they cost using Google Adwords.
-But it really makes sense, doesn’t it?
-For starters, Facebook offers very powerful behavioral targeting that’s superb for segmentation based on actions.
-Plus, as a social platform, Facebook ad placements enable, or even encourage, digital “word of mouth” through Likes, comments, and shares.
+But it really makes sense, doesn't it?
+For starters, Facebook offers very powerful behavioral targeting that's superb for segmentation based on actions.
+Plus, as a social platform, Facebook ad placements enable, or even encourage, digital "word of mouth" through Likes, comments, and shares.
 At the end of the day, if our end goal was simply to build our brand, then Google might have been a more cost-effective choice.
 But clearly, if your goal is conversions in a niche market, Facebook ads deliver the performance we want.
-Regardless of the online ad channel being used, it’s important to note that twice as many ads were delivered to mobile devices than desktops.
+Regardless of the online ad channel being used, it's important to note that twice as many ads were delivered to mobile devices than desktops.
 For our Facebook ads, the mobile clicks outperformed desktop by almost 400%!
 Want to optimize your digital ad spend for mobile and desktop?
 Give us a call, or schedule a review with one of our social media experts.
-We’re doing just that for thousands of small businesses across the continent!
+We're doing just that for thousands of small businesses across the continent!

 1. How often should you post content on your social media sites?
 This is a question we get all the time.
 Some businesses post 4 times a day, others post once a week, and some post monthly.
+For instance if you have luxury homes for sale delray beach, then you might as well post it on social media to attract more customers.
 What do you think is the correct answer? once a week every day once a month other If you selected “D” you’d be correct.
 5 times a week is the best practice for small businesses (that includes real estate brokers and agents) according to our Engage121 research.
 2. What’s the biggest impediment to posting regularly? lack of writing skills lack of time lack of content According to a recent RISMedia survey “B” was the winner with 45% of real estate offices saying they just didn’t have enough time.
 31% admitted they didn’t have the skill and 15% said they didn’t have the content.
 32% admitted they needed to post more frequently.
 3. How do you define great content? entertaining industry focused timely broadly relevant all of the above I’m betting everyone answered “E”.
 This answer was pretty obvious.
 What is NOT obvious, however, is how to find content that meets all of these criteria.
 The easy (and fast, and inexpensive) answer is Engage121’s Social Media Assistant that gives you: ✓ Engaging, curated, regular content ✓ Full-service social media management ✓ Best-in-class social media advertising We create social media success for over 10,000 small businesses and we’d love to do the same for yours!
 Click here for more information or reach out to us at 888.607.9655.
 Infographics courtesy of RISMedia

 We love small businesses, their potential and their passion.
 And we’d like to do our part to help them navigate the road to social media success.
 These days every business, large or small, must have a consistent social media presence to be taken seriously.
 And we’re here to help with a fantastic high-quality free social content service!
 It’s called Hot!Content and is delivered via our Engage121 Mobile app and/or an email Monday through Friday.
 Here’s how it works.
 Every night we receive over 3,000 digital content feeds and we keyword scrub, depending on the industry or vertical a customer is in.
 Once the content has been topically narrowed we run it through our historical database of (hundreds of thousands of) social media posts and the performance of each.
 That means we can predict what content is going to resonate with each business’ prospects and current customers.
 The end result is that every business day you’ll get 3-5 articles to post to all of your social accounts immediately, and you can even schedule them for later or throughout the week!
 Could your small business use a steady stream of top-flight curated content?
 (We know the answer.)
 Signing up is easy.
 Just click here to register, select the industry that fits your business and connect your social accounts.